 If you wish, we will give you feedback about what we've done in response to your concerns.

 Please remember - everyone has a duty to make sure our children and young people are safe from abuse.
-If you have any concerns, suspicions, or information indicating a child or young person is being harmed, DON'T IGNORE IT.
+If you have any concerns, suspicions, or information indicating a child or young person is being harmed.